EricThomson/gigadetector/readme.md

     cd ~/gigadetector
     python download_demo.py

-You should see some indications that you are downloading images and a model from google drive.
+You should see some indications that you are downloading images and the frozen fish faster rcnn network (`fish_frcnn.pb`).

 ### Test on small image
 Test the model on a small test image that contains two fish.